benfridge

 Then the Nausea seized me, I dropped to a seat, I no longer knew where I was; I saw the colours spin slowly around me, I wanted to vomit.
 And since that time, the Nausea has not left me, it holds me.

-Their crisis was a product of many decaying and deracinating effects of modern culture.
-Chief among them was the displacement of narrative as our teleological center.
+Their crisis was a product of the many decaying and deracinating effects of modern culture.
+Chief among them was the displacement of narrative as a teleological center.

 The world seems to have lost its rhythm.